thanos-io/thanos-parquet-gateway/README.md

 We recommend to use `nix` to fulfill all development dependencies.
 To activate the development environment simply run `nix-shell` in the project root.

-* to build the binary run `nix-shell --run 'make build'`.
+* to build the binary run `nix-shell --run 'make build'`
-* to run tests run `nix-shell --run 'make test'`.
+* to run tests run `nix-shell --run 'make test'`

 ## Running